 Please email Cyndy at email@example.com if you are interested in joining us, have ideas for topics, or have questions.

-For information about future events, please join us on our private Facebook group:
+For more information about TTN Theater SIG events, please join us on our private Facebook group:

 - Not a member of the private FB group yet?
 Simply request to join the group.
 The group administrator will receive notification of your request, accept your request, and, you’re in!

-- When you receive notification that your request has been accepted, jump in:
+- When you receive notification that your request has been accepted, join the conversation:

 - Read and post about what’s hot and happening

-- Meet up with us at an outing or post-performance discussion
+- Meet up at events and post-performance discussions